New Year is a great time to start planning safety.

 How does ZoneSafe work?

 ZoneSafe uses radio frequency identification technology to create the detection zones.
 This means that because it is similar to radio waves, it can ‘see’ through obstructions, blind spots and poor visibility are not a problem.
 This means it can still detect pedestrians in close proximity with vehicles even if there is something in the way – be it warehouse racking, recycling bales, or shipping containers.
-This means that ZoneSafe is a safer solution to protect your staff in the workplace.
+This makes ZoneSafe an excellent solution for your new year’s safety efforts, offering a safer workplace for your staff.

 ZoneSafe – creating safer places to work.